 Write It Down

-Fill in the date and time of your blood check as well as your Lantus®
+Fill in the date, the time and your blood sugar results, as well as your Lantus® dose.

 Blood Sugar Monitoring on the Go